allenai/natural-instructions/tasks/README.md

 `task170_hotpotqa_answer_generation.json` | Given a set of context and supporting facts, answer the question asked based on them. | Answer Generation
 `task191_hotpotqa_question_generation.json` | Given a set of context, supporting facts and an answer, generate the question asked based on them. | Question Generation
 `task192_hotpotqa_sentence_generation.json` | Given a context paragraph, question and corresponding answer, generate the supporting facts that helps in answering question. | Sentence Generation
+`task225_English_language_Answer_Generation.json` | Given a basic english language related question generate the answer with proper context, definitions, and examples. | Answer Generation
+`task226_English_language_Answer_Relevance_Classification.json` | Given a question and answer pair, detect whether the answer is acceptable or not. | Classification
 `task193_duorc_question_generation` | Writing a question based on a given plot | Question Generation `task194_duorc_answer_generation` | Given a plot and a question, answer the question based on the plot | Answer Generation `task195_sentiment140_classification.json` | Given a tweet text, classify it into positive or negative | Classification